souldern/souldern.github.io/home/defibrillator.md

-If you wish to familiarize yourself with the operation of the defibrilliator  the model installed is the **Powerheart G5 Semi Automatic with CPR Feedback**
+If you wish to familiarize yourself with the operation of the defibrillator  the model installed is the **Powerheart G5 Semi Automatic with CPR Feedback**

 Below is a video and a link to a PDF brochure from the manufacturer